About

 ##

-# [parent] Obtain file descriptor (with all capabilities)
+# [parent] Obtain file descriptor (with full capabilities)

 # [child] Reduce capabilities to read